arsduo/mongoscript/readme.md

 ###Note on Dependencies###

 Since this is currently experimental/for fun, I'm relying on ActiveSupport for HashWithIndifferentAccess and Concern.
 I acknowledge this restricts the gem to projects where ActiveSupport is an option, but should be easy enough to rip out if someone wants to use this seriously.
+(The hardest part would be removing underscore, used in execution.rb.)